Vermont State Parks COVID-19 Updates

 A Plan for Operating Vermont State Parks in 2020

-Has completed a 14-day quarantine in their home state and traveled directly to Vermont in a personal vehicle without making any stops.
+- Visitor has completed a 14-day quarantine in their home state and traveled directly to Vermont in a personal vehicle without making any stops OR

-- Has completed a 7-day quarantine in their home state AND has received a negative test following the 7-day quarantine.
+- Visitor has completed a 7-day quarantine in their home state AND has received a negative test following the 7-day quarantine.

 - Not had close contact with someone with COVID-19 in the past 14 days AND

 - Not had COVID-19-like symptoms in the past 24 hours.